unionai-oss/pandera/docs/source/schema_models.rst

 .. note::

     There are drawbacks to manipulating schema shape in this way:
-     - Static code analysis has no way to figure out which fields a class.
+     - Static code analysis has no way to figure out what fields have been removed/updated from the class definitions and inheritance hierarchy.
      - Any children of classes which have overriden ``to_schema`` might experience surprising behavior -- if a child of ``Baz`` tries to define a field ``b`` or ``c`` again, it will lose it in its ``to_schema`` call because ``Baz``'s ``to_schema`` will always